alphagov/govuk-import-export-prototype/guidance/moving-scotch-whisky-out-of-scotland.markdown

 - labelled 'retail sale'
 - glass, or another substance that's 'inert' (not chemically reactive)

-$CTA

-Also check the import rules of the country you’re exporting to.
-Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html).

-$CTA

 ###Apply to bulk import, blend, bottle or label Scotch outside Scotland